 Yes, his name is not just Tails.
 Yes, Miles Prower is a pun, and I really hope some people are only discovering this for the very first time.
 Introduced in Sonic the Hedgehog 2 for the Mega Drive, Tails is a fox from the same world as Sonic, designed by Yasushi Yamaguchi during an internal competition as Sega to give Sonic a companion.
 Originally based on the legendary Japanese creature the Kitsune (just like Pokémon’s Ninetails) Tails is a dab hand with technology and is far smarter than Sonic, though he’s often bashful and shy.

-Tails is only 8 years old, but that somehow doesn’t stop him from creating vehicles like planes and piloting him.
-While the second player could control Tails in Sonic 2 (in what I like to call ‘youngest sibling mode’), in Sonic the Hedgehog 3 players could finally fully control Tails and fly through levels with his helicopter-like appendages.
+Tails is only eight years old, but that somehow doesn’t stop him from creating vehicles like planes and piloting them.
+While the second player could control Tails in Sonic 2 (in what I like to call ‘youngest sibling mode’), in Sonic the Hedgehog 3, players could finally fully control Tails and fly through levels with his helicopter-like appendages.

 Sega created Knuckles as a new antagonist for Sonic in Sonic the Hedgehog 3, s based on the marsupial called an echidna.
 With his powerful fists, Knuckles can break through weak obstacles and can even climb up vertical surfaces and then jump and glide away.
 Knuckles was originally tricked by Doctor Robotnik into attacking Sonic, as his race is tasked with defending the huge Master Emerald.
 Robotnik lied, saying Sonic was out to steal it, and then used Knuckles’ strength against the blue blur.